Effective quantum reorganization energy for electron transfer

-In general, the states will mix via an electronic coupling $V(q)$.
-Eq.
-(1) can then be cast as the Hamiltonian of the two-level system in the diabatic basis $\{\ket{\phi_\text{a}},\ket{\phi_\text{b}}\}$ which, upon solving the secular equation, gives the energy of the corresponding states in the adiabatic basis $\{\ket{\psi_- },\ket{\psi_+}\}$ The exact activation barrier is then given by where $q^*$ is the coordinate of the TS and $q_\text{r}\approx0$ is coordinate of the reactant minimum.
+In general, the diabatic states will mix via an electronic coupling $V(q)$ \cite{Nitzan_2006,Blumberger_Condon,Jianshu_spectral,Fay_recent,VanVoorhis_2010,Newton_probes,Hush_1997,Hush_1999}.
+We can therefore also cast Eq. (\ref{energies}) as the two-level Hamiltonian in the diabatic basis $\{\ket{\phi_a},\ket{\phi_b}\}$ which upon solving the secular equation gives the energies of the corresponding states in the adiabatic basis $\{\ket{\psi_- },\ket{\psi_+}\}$ The exact activation barrier in this model is given by where $q^*$ is the coordinate of the TS and $q_\text{r}\approx0$ the coordinate of the reactant minimum.